Chris-Carmichael/sink-or-swim/README.md

 - Fix mongodb connection via env vars (for Docker Compose and EKS)

-- Wrap Terragrunt around the solution for easier `tf apply` / `tf destroy` workflow.
+- Istio if you want mTLS (for security points)

 - Implement ingress controller for `Ingress` types / less load balancers instead of `LoadBalancer` type.

 - Implement cert-manager w/LE SSL certs for Ingress, TF R53 bits.

+- All kind of EKS security mods around network policy, policy management, RBAC, if this was internet-facing.

+- Wrap Terragrunt around the solution for easier `tf apply` / `tf destroy` workflow.

 - Add proper ingress for ArgoCD, NodeJS app